How do I cite a movie or documentary in Chicago Style?

 Film on DVD

 Director's Last Name, First Name, dir.
 Title of Film.
-Original Release Year; City: Studio/Distribution Company, DVD Release Year [if different from original release].
+Original Release Year; Studio/Distribution Company, DVD Release Year [if different from original release].
 Medium.

 Film on Streaming Service

 Director's Last Name, First Name, dir.
 Title of Film.
-Original Release Year; City: Studio/Distribution Company.
+Original Release Year; Studio/Distribution Company.
 Name of Streaming Service.

 If you need further help, contact a librarian